mskilab-org/fishHook/README.md

-## Points about FishHook Object
+## Points about the FishHook Object
 The FishHook object will take various states during our analysis.
-You can access this through state or from the output of the fish object.
-You can also access any of the provided variables.
+You can view the current state from the print output of the fish object or by accessing it directly via fish$state.
+All provided variables can be accessed in this manner.

 ```R